This is the second in a three-part series looking back at one of the underrated sitcoms from the 1990s, Wings.

 NBC was already on the verge of universe building, where we discovered Seinfeld, Friends, and Mad About You shared the same landscape.
 Wings wasn't a spin-off of Cheers but seeing how both shows had the same creators/producers and were set in Massachusetts, it was only logical that characters from Cheers would make the trip to Nantucket (though the favor was never returned, as many times as the characters from Wings took trips to Boston).

 The first to do so were Norm (George Wendt) and Cliff (John Ratzenberger), who walked through the terminal doors for a fishing trip (season 2, episode 2).
 This was more than a brief cameo, as the two were present throughout the episode, with Cliff even offering sage advice.
-They never did make it on the fishing trip, as they spent way too much time at Helen's (Crystal Bernard) lunch counter.
+They never did reach their fishing destination, as they spent way too much time at Helen's (Crystal Bernard) lunch counter.

 As mentioned in part one of this blog series, over 20 episodes of Wings were not available on Hulu.
 One of these contains the final appearance from a character from Cheers.
 In this episode, Brian (Steven Weber) takes Alex (Farrah Forke) to Boston and a Clint Black concert.
 Black plays himself in the episode and Brian tries to sneak into a party (or backstage).
 Also attempting to do the same?
 Miss Rebecca Howe (Kirstie Alley).